BRISBANE CBD SERIES

 Arriving at CBD Riverside Stop (Eagle Street)

-Ed arrives at the Riverside station at Eagle Street Pier.
-Eagle Street Pier is a beautiful architectural location on the east side of the city peninsula.
+The Riverside station at Eagle Street Pier is a beautiful architectural location on the east side of the city peninsula.
 It is full of restaurants and is usually the stop that many tourists disembark at.
-Ed’s office is close by (within minutes) on Creek Street.
-Ed works very hard, but the load is lightened slightly by small joys of traveling to work on a catamaran, and enjoying the occasional dinner out in the warm air by the river.
+The office where Ed is working in Brisbane CBD is close by (within minutes) on Creek Street.
+Although the work is hard, the load is lightened slightly by small joys of traveling to work on a catamaran.
+Not to mention enjoying the occasional dinner out in the warm air by the river.

 Sign up to have the most recent beautiful blog post delivered to your inbox.